 The park features thousands of historic monuments and markers, miles of reconstructed trenches and earthworks, hundreds of cannons, the restored Union gunboat USS Cairo, and the Vicksburg National Cemetery.
 Visit some of the structures that survived the siege and learn about the people who lived in the historic neighborhood at that time.

-These fascinating experiences are available on our Grand Heartland Cruise, Mississippi Gateway Cruise, Historic Mississippi River Cruise, and Civil War Battlefields Cruise itineraries as well as our Lower Mississippi and Complete Mississippi itineraries.
+These fascinating experiences are available on several of our many Mississippi River Cruise Itineraries such as our Grand Heartland Cruise, Mississippi Gateway Cruise, Historic Mississippi River Cruise, and Civil War Battlefields Cruise itineraries as well as our Lower Mississippi and Complete Mississippi itineraries.
 Call your Cruise Specialist at 888-460-4518 to learn more.